Sources: Cubs to start Quintana in Game 1

-LOS ANGELES -- The Chicago Cubs have opted to start left-hander Jose Quintana in Game 1 of the NLCS against the Los Angeles Dodgers on Saturday night, sources confirmed to ESPN's Jesse Rogers.
+LOS ANGELES -- The Chicago Cubs have opted to start left-hander Jose Quintana in Game 1 of the National League Championship Series against the Los Angeles Dodgers on Saturday night, sources confirmed to ESPN's Jesse Rogers.

-The team also had been mulling the possibility of going with fifth starter John Lackey, who didn't pitch against the Washington Nationals in the NLDS.
+The team also had been mulling the possibility of going with fifth starter John Lackey, who didn't pitch against the Washington Nationals in the National League Division Series.
 Quintana pitched 2/3 of an inning in relief in the Cubs' Game 5 clincher Thursday.

 The Chicago Tribune first reported that Quintana would start Game 1.